HomeBlogHow To Increase Cruelty-Free Spending in Australia

 Tea and coffee is another Australian staple - whether it’s drinking out or brewing your own at home.

 Our love for these hot drinks increases demand for dairy milk - which is a cruel industry.
 Dairy cows are cyclically inseminated to start their birth cycle to produce milk.
 Their calves are then taken away from them after birth.
 Then if that wasn’t enough, once they can no longer produce milk dairy cows are taken away for slaughter.

 To prevent this from happening, we need to look at plant-based alternatives to dairy milk.
 Luckily, milk can be made from many different plants, including soy, coconut, seeds, and a variety of nuts.

 Australia’s consumption of plant-based milk is on the rise—which is slowing down the demand and therefore the supply of dairy milk.
 Between 2016 and 2017 dairy milk dropped by 6.9 per cent as a result of consumers voting for plant-based alternatives.

 What’s exciting about this space is the quality of plant milk being made.
 Gone are the days of nut milks with a watery consistency.
-Brands like Bonsoy a producing incredibly creamy milk products which are organic and the perfect addition to your flat white coffee.
+Brands like Bonsoy are producing incredibly creamy milk products which are organic and the perfect addition to your flat white coffee.

 It’s estimated that over 100,000 animals suffer die each year from cosmetic testing.
 These animals include rabbits, guinea pigs, hamsters, rats and mice.
 By buying cosmetic products that test on animals, we are effectively paying these companies to continue to kill more animals.
 So we need to get creative about how we spend 7.1 billion dollars each year on such products.